 - Duty of Care and Welfare

-It is the duty of every Club to and to take steps to ensure that members, volunteers, and visitors can enjoy the sport offered by the Club in a safe environment.
+It is the duty of every club to take steps to ensure that members, volunteers, and visitors can enjoy the opportunities offered by the club in a safe environment.
 This section encourages clubs to meet minimum best practice standards in these areas.
 Duty of Care and Welfare covers everything from identifying a Welfare Officer who is there to support club members, to completing risk assessments and demonstrating reporting processes.

 - Knowing your Club and Community